Mariacarla Boscono: Modeling career

-Boscono was discovered at the age of 15 by model agent Piero Piazzi, who signed her to the Ricardo Gay agency in Milan.
-Aged 17, she flew to New York City and signed with DNA Model Management.
+In 1995, aged 15, Boscono entered the "Look of the Year" pageant during Festivalbar, held in Lignano Sabbiadoro.
+Boscono was then discovered by model agent Piero Piazzi, who signed her to the Ricardo Gay agency in Milan.
+At age 17, she flew to New York City and signed with DNA Model Management.
 Her first runways were in 1997 for Laura Biagiotti and Alberta Ferretti, continuing in the late 1990s for Italian and international stylists like Gai Mattiolo, Rocco Barocco, Fausto Sarli, Paul Smith, Issey Miyake, Vivienne Westwood, Guy Laroche.
 Boscono was noted by Karl Lagerfeld, becoming one of the favourite models of the stylist.
 It did not take long for Boscono to rise as an internationally known model, being featured on the cover of Vogue several times and walking in many high fashion runway shows of the first years of 00s for Armani, Dolce & Gabbana, Escada, Gianfranco Ferré, Alessandro Dell'Acqua Michael Kors and Alberta Ferretti.

 During the 2005 fashion season, Boscono walked in over seventy fashion shows between New York City, Milan and Paris.
 She was named spokesperson for H&M in 2005, replacing Kate Moss, and during 2006's Fall Fashion Week she traded in her long dark locks for a short platinum blonde hairstyle reminiscent of Jean Seberg.
 Boscono was absent from the runways for both the Fall/Winter 2007 and Spring/Summer 2007 seasons.
 As of 2008, Boscono made her return to the runways in Paris at the Fall/Winter 2008 Couture collection for Dior and she was the sole face of Emilio Pucci, Hermès, John Galliano, and Moschino ad campaigns and walked for brands like Gucci, Dolce & Gabbana, Fendi, Versace, Yves Saint Laurent, and Jean Paul Gaultier.
 In November 2008, she signed a contract for the new Moschino's fragrance "Glamour", photographed by Patrick Demarchelier and she becomes the new face of the Dolce & Gabbana Spring/Summer 2009 advertising campaign with Brazilian model Caroline Trentini and American model Karlie Kloss.
 She posed in Africa for the 2009 Pirelli Calendar by Peter Beard.
 In 2009, she became the face of Dolce & Gabbana and Givenchy Spring/Summer 2009 ad campaigns.
 She was the face of the Fall/Winter 2009 Salvatore Ferragamo, Gianfranco Ferré and Dolce & Gabbana ad campaigns.